Polyakov's formulation of $2d$ bosonic string theory: Liouville Quantum field theory with fixed modulus

 where $n\geq 1$, $\{i_1,\dots,i_n\}\in I$ and $x_1,\dots , x_n$ are arbitrary points on $M$.
 Let us just roughly say that a CFT is supposed to give sense to "random fields" defined on $M$, here the primary fields $(\theta_i)_i$, and the correlation functions can be thought of as the cumulants of these random fields.
 These correlation functions are supposed to satisfy the following conditions:\\ $\bullet$ \textbf{Diffeomorphism covariance:} for any orientation preserving diffeomorphism $\psi$

-$\bullet$ \textbf{Conformal anomaly:} for any smooth function $\varphi$ on $M$
+$\bullet$ \textbf{Conformal anomaly:} for any smooth function $\omega$ on $M$

-where the constant $\mathbf{c}$ is the so-called {\it central charge} of the CFT and the scalars $(\Delta_i)_{i\in I}$ are called the {\it conformal weights} of the primary fields.
+where the constant $\mathbf{c}$ is the so-called {\it central charge} of the CFT and each real number $\Delta_i$ (for $i\in I$) is called the {\it conformal weight } of the primary field $\theta_i$.

-One of the interesting feature of CFTs is their strong algebraic structure, which make them fall under the scope of techniques for integrable systems, leading to the possibility of obtaining exact expressions for the correlation functions, which is the main goal of a Quantum Field Theory.
+One of the interesting feature of CFTs is their strong algebraic structure, which make them fall under the scope of techniques for integrable systems, leading to the possibility of obtaining exact expressions for the correlation functions.